marcoreverenna/nf-retrieve_info_mgnify/README.md

 Make sure Docker is installed and properly set up, configure your Azure Blob Storage and Azure Batch accounts, and install Nextflow following [Nextflow information guide](https://www.nextflow.io/docs/latest/getstarted.html) if you haven't done it yet.
 Once these prerequisites are in place, you can clone the repository and run the analysis.

+The following instructions consider macOS systems.
+### Installing Java
+1. [Download Java](https://www.java.com/en/download/) if it is not already installed in your laptop.
+2. Double click on downloaded `.dmg` file
+3. If the java version in not included between 11 and 21 Nextflow could not work so [download updated version of Java](https://download.oracle.com/java/21/latest/jdk-21_macos-x64_bin.dmg)
+4. Check your Java version with this command `java -version` in your terminal
+### Installing Docker
+1. [Download Docker](https://www.docker.com/products/docker-desktop/) if it is not already installed in your laptop.
+2. Double click on downloaded `.dmg` file
+3. Check your Docker version with this command `docker --version` in your terminal
+### Installing Nextflow
+1. Install Nextflow using this simple command in your terminal `curl -s https://get.nextflow.io | bash`
+2. Move Nextflow in a specific directory `sudo mv nextflow /usr/local/bin`
+3. Check your Nextflow version with this command `nextflow -version` in your terminal

 ## Step by step <a name = "step-by-step"></a>
 1. Functions_getInfo_MGnify_studies_analyses.py to retrieve a summary of MGnify studies and analyses for a given biome and data type (amplicon, shotgun metagenomics, metatranscriptomic, or assembly).
 2. Functions_get_results_from_MGnifystudy.py to obtain abundance and functional tables, as well as other results for a MGnify study.